mschmulen/yachtsServer/README.md

 ###Prerequisites

 - Verify version 3.0.2 with `swift -v` or follow the getting started at [https://swift.org/getting-started/](https://swift.org/getting-started/)
-- XCode
+- Xcode

-###Building and running the server with XCode or local SPM ( Swift Package Manager)
+###Building and running the server with Xcode or local SPM ( Swift Package Manager)

 Building and running with command line SPM (Swift Package Manager)